aahilsanto/Module-2/Loops-Palindrome Number check.md

 ## Result

-Thus the program to write a Python program that checks whether a given number is a **palindrome** using loops is executed successfully.
+Thus the program that checks whether a given number is a **palindrome** using loops is executed successfully.